plfa/plfa.github.io/src/plfa/More.lagda.md

 ## Primitive numbers

-We define a `Num` type equivalent to the built-in natural number type with multiplication as a primitive operation on numbers:
+We define a `Nat` type equivalent to the built-in natural number type with multiplication as a primitive operation on numbers:

 ### Syntax